ChristophGeske/Covid-19-Detector/README.md

 * 'selective Training' idealy we collect personalised cough data of the user before he gets covid to reduce the false positive rate of the app.
 Gender, age, ... or just use user recordings to classefy the user and train a better personalized model with trining data similar to the user.
 * Put disclaimers with the accuracy of the test, using graphics comparing the accuracy with rapid antigen and PCR tests for comparison
 * Inform user on what sound is best for detection and dicurrage users with bg noise or other respiratory deseases to use the app since its not clear if it works well for them.
+* Avoid Text as much as possible and only use GIF's/Animations so the test can be used by everyone without a language barrier.
 * Output should include the confidence of the model and the information that the disclaimer that the results can be wrong even if confidence is high.
 Also It should be very simple by presenting a probability of having covid and giving the user the option to see more detailed data of his recording analysis.
 * A combination of cloud based analysis when an internet connection is available and a on device analysis tool for offline use would be ideal.
 * According to [Andrew Ng famous ML lecture](https://youtube.com/playlist?list=PLkDaE6sCZn6Ec-XTbcX1uRg2_u4xOEky0)